 Northwest Railway Museum

-Ride and cost: Train excursions last 2 hours and depart multiple times each weekend.
-Round-trip tickets start at $20 for adults; $10 for ages 2–12; and kids under 2 are free.
-Day Out With Thomas and other special event tickets are pricier.
+Ride and cost: Train excursions last about 90 minutes and depart multiple times each weekend.
+Round-trip tickets on regular trains start at $24 for adults; $12 for ages 2–12; and kids 2 and younger ride free; book online.
+Special event tickets are pricier.